mrdrbob/PageOfBob.Backup/Readme.md

 ### Other configuration options

-There are two other options you can apply in the JSON config file:
+There are a few other options you can apply in the JSON config file:

 * `skipFilesContaining` - Skip any file containing any of the strings in this array.
 Example: `[ "node_modules", ".git", ".svn" ]`.  **These files will not be backed up.**
 * `skipCompressionContaining` - Do not compress any file containing any of the strings in this array.
 Example: `[ '.jpg', '.png', '.etc' ]`
+* `progressEveryCount` / `progressEveryBytes` - A snapshot of the current backup process can be sent either every so many files processed (with `progressEveryCount`) or every so many bytes processed (with `progressEveryBytes`).
+This allows a backup process to resume from the last progress sent if it gets interruptted.
+Note that it will send on the first type hit (count or bytes), and reset both counters.

 ### A completed example backup set JSON: